JSparksssss/ITECH-RecQuiz/README.md

 # ITECH-RecQuiz

 Thanks for cloning RecQuiz!

+Currently, we launch RecQuiz on PythonAnywhere.
+You can browse RecQuiz at https://recquiz.pythonanywhere.com/.

 To develop RecQuiz on your PC.
 Please follow the steps below:
 1. Clean all your pycache, db.sqlite3, migrations
 2. Input "python manage.py make migrations" on your command
 3. Input "python manage.py migrate" on your command